An extension of Alexandrov's theorem on second derivatives of convex functions: Introduction

 \section{Introduction}

+Let $U\subset \Rn$ be open.
+We say that $f:U\to \R$ is {\bf twice differentiable at $x$} if there is a quadratic polynomial $Q_x$ such that

-A.D.
-Alexandrov \cite{alexandrov} proved that if $f:U\to \R$ is a locally convex function on a domain $U\subset \R^n$ then $f$ ``admits a second derivative almost everywhere", in the sense that for a.e. $x\in U$ there is a second order Taylor expansion for $f$ at $x$.
+In the 1930s A.D.
+Alexandrov \cite{alexandrov} proved that if $f:U\to \R$ is a locally convex function on a domain $U\subset \R^n$ then $f$ is twice differentiable almost everywhere.
 In the present article we extend this conclusion to a much larger class of functions.
-Let us say that $f$ is {\bf twice differentiable at $x$} if there is a quadratic polynomial $Q_x:\R^n\to \R$ such that